aymanaboghonim/elmentor-landing-page-clean/COMPREHENSIVE_CONSISTENCY_VALIDATION.md

 ## 🚀 DEPLOYMENT READY

-The Elmentor landing page clean implementation is now complete and ready for deployment.
+The aymanaboghonim landing page clean implementation is now complete and ready for deployment.
 All original content, design, and functionality has been faithfully replicated in a modern, maintainable TypeScript/React codebase.

 **Final Quality Score: 100% ✅**